robert-crandall/adaptive-lighting/README.md

 # Adaptive Lighting component for Home Assistant

+This is a fork that adds a new option to adjust light color independently from adjusting brightness.

 ![](https://github.com/home-assistant/brands/raw/b4a168b9af282ef916e120d31091ecd5e3c35e66/core_integrations/adaptive_lighting/icon.png)

 _Try out this code by adding https://github.com/basnijholt/adaptive-lighting to your custom repos in [HACS (Home Assistant Community Store)](https://hacs.xyz/) and install it!_